scipy-conference/scipy_proceedings/papers/rollin_thomas/ms.rst

 packages linked against Cray MPICH and LibSci libraries.
 Python packages are also installed by staff or users via the Spack HPC package manager.
-NERSC also provides Shifter, a container runtime that enables users to run custom Docker containers that can contain Python built however the author desired.
+NERSC also provides Shifter **ref**, a container runtime that enables users to run custom Docker containers that can contain Python built however the author desired.
 With a properly defined kernel-spec file, a user is able to use a Python stack based on any of the above options as a kernel in NERSC's Jupyter service.
-We need to be able to perform workload analysis across all of these options, in part to understand the relative importance of each.
+We need to be able to gather data for workload analysis across all of these options, in part to understand the relative importance of each.

 Monitoring all of the above can be done using the strategy outlined in [Mac17]_ with certain changes.